 The Lankavatara Sutra itself best sums up this mystic-gnosis process: “Perceiving that the triple existence is by reason of the habit energy of erroneous discrimination and false reasoning that has been going on since beginningless time, and also recollecting the state of Buddhahood that is imageless and unborn, the Bodhisattva (dormant garbha-child) will become thoroughly conversant with the noble truth of self-realization; will also become a perfect master of one’s own mind, will conduct oneself without effort, will be like a gem reflecting a variety of colors, will be able to assume the body of transformation, will be able to enter into the subtle minds of all beings, and because of one’s firm belief in the truth of Mind Only, will, by gradually ascending the stages, become established in Buddhahood.”

-Here, within this little electronic refuge, we explore the inner-reality, like spiritual anchorites (ἀναχωρέω), choosing to withdraw from the mundane affairs of samsara in order to devote oneself to lead a life of intense meditation and dharma-study, in light of the Buddhadharma.
+Here, within this little electronic refuge and monastery, we explore the inner-reality, like spiritual anchorites (ἀναχωρέω), choosing to withdraw from the mundane affairs of samsara in order to devote oneself to lead a life of intense meditation and dharma-study, in light of the Buddhadharma.
 The belief here, is that the inner (εσωτερικός) core of Reality, or the Dharmadhātu, points directly to one’s union with the Unborn Mind and Spirit.